Europe Travel Guide: Top Cities, Routes, and Tips

 The Leaning Tower of Pisa

-Of course, this list simply must include the famous “falling” tower, AKA the Tower of Pisa in the Italian city of Pisa.
+Of course, this list simply must include the famous “falling” tower, AKA the Tower of Pisa, in Pisa, Italy.
 Part of the architectural complex of the famous Piazza Della Wonderland, the tower was declared a UNESCO World Heritage Site in 1987.

 The Tower of Pisa is one of the most important and most visited sights in Europe.
 Due to its attractiveness, it was even featured in the movie “Superman.”
 If you visit this Italian landmark, you should definitely take a typical photo against its backdrop.

-It is worth mentioning that for several years now, contrary to its name, the tower has not fallen anymore.
+It is worth noting that, contrary to its name, the tower has not fallen for several years.
 This is the result of years of work to strengthen its foundations.
 If this work had not been done, in a few decades, the tower would have finally completely collapsed, and the world-famous landmark would have disappeared from the face of the earth forever.

 Venice

-Venice is a must-see, not only because of the city’s famous romantic atmosphere but also because of the picturesque narrow streets and Italian food.
-Besides, it has been announced that the city will completely disappear from the scene within 100 years, so you really have to go there for a few days.
+Venice is a must-see not only for its famous romantic atmosphere but also for its picturesque narrow streets and Italian food.
+Besides, it has been announced that the city will completely disappear within 100 years, so you really have to go there for a few days.

 A visit to St. Mark’s Square and the Doge’s Palace is a must for any trip to Venice.
 But Venice also has other things to offer.
 If you take the time to explore the city on foot, you will discover real treasures, for example, the island of Cannaregio.
 Venice is a unique city that you must visit at least once in your life.